 They are very loyal to their masters; thus, a lot of people want to train their German Shepherd dogs.
 There are different things to consider on how to train a German shepherd.

 When your dog was able to pull off a command accurately, see to it that you “praise” him by petting him or rewarding him with a delicious treat.
-This will make your dog associate the command with the treat, and will propel him to consistently follow your instructions.
+This will make your dog associate the command with the treat, and will propel him to follow your instructions consistently.

 For instance, when you have the deterrent on your right hand, make sure that you keep your dog on the right side.
-In the event that you have visitors at home and you do not want your dog to roam around inside the house, tethering him will prevent your canine companion from becoming a nuisance.
+If you have visitors at home and you do not want your dog to roam around inside the house, tethering him will prevent your canine companion from becoming a nuisance.

 Again, the use of a single-word command is necessary Think of a word that would make your dog begin or stop the attack at once.
 Direct him to attack the unknown person on the legs to limit his mobility.